 Reciprocity: States That Do Not Tax Nonresident Workers

-You can avoid having taxes withheld in these states
+You can avoid having taxes withheld in these states if you live elsewhere

 Reciprocal agreements allow residents of one state to work in other neighboring states without having to file nonresident state tax returns there.
 This can greatly simplify tax time for people who live in one state but work in another, something that's relatively common among those who live near state lines.
 Several states have reciprocal agreements with others.